 You told yourself this had to stop.
 You told yourself, “Maybe if I pray more I can control this.”
 But nothing seems to help.
 You feel too much shame to pray anyway.
 You keep thinking God must be so disappointed in you.
 If you talk to your pastor, he’ll just tell you to join a men’s Bible Study and they’ll tell you to put filters on your phone.
 And pray more.
 But you’ve tried that.
 It’s not enough.
 And you hate having to keep admitting that you’ve fallen into temptation again.

 Your relationship is a mess.
 Before your spouse found out, you tried really hard to hide it.
 You used incognito tabs and cleared your history daily.
 You told her she was crazy for being suspicious for “no reason.”
 You lied about being late.
-You hid money you didn’t want him to know you’d spent on sex.
-You had a secret phone.
+You hid money you didn’t want her to know you’d spent on sex.
+You had a secret phone or messaging app he didn’t know about.
 You had credit cards she didn’t know about.

 And after your spouse found out, the questions came flooding in.
 Hundreds of questions.
 Anger you could never have imagined.
 Panic, shame, disgust, rage, grief.
 She’s broken-hearted.
 He’s devastated.
 And you can’t bear to see the damage you’ve caused.
 But it still confronts you every day.
 How do you answer all these questions?
 Should you even answer these questions?
 What do you do now?
 How do you rebuild this broken trust?